wuocanhhh/PTMMN/README.md

 In this digital era, security is paramount.
 Wave is designed with this principle in mind, intending to offer end-to-end encryption and local encryption options for every type of messaging.
 We are even considering the potential of implementing post quantum cryptography to stay one step ahead of potential threats.

-## Getting Involved

-As an open source project, Wave welcomes contributions from the community.
-Whether you're a seasoned developer or a user with great ideas, there is a place for you here.
-We believe that collective intelligence is key to creating an app that is robust, user-friendly, and innovative.

 ## Current Progress

 Please bear in mind that Wave is still in the early stages of development.
 The features described above are the goals we're working towards.
 We are making steady progress, and we're excited about the potential of this project.